Suggest a Songfact / Artistfact

 episode with guest vocalists filling in for Morrison.
 Scott Stapp

 from Creed sang on this track.

 Creed contributed a version of this to the 2000 Doors tribute album Stoned Immaculate

 .
 Creed also performed it with Doors guitarist Robby Krieger at Woodstock '99.
-Krieger sat in on Creed's "What's This Life For?" during the set.
+Krieger sat in on Creed's "What's This Life For

-When the 71-year-old Ray Manzarak was asked by the Somerville Journal in March 2010 if he turns up or turns off Doors music when he hears it on the radio, Manzarek said, "Oh, God, turn it up!
+When the 71-year-old Ray Manzarak was asked by the Somerville Journal in March 2010 if he turns up or turns off Doors music when he hears it on the radio.
+Manzarek said, "Oh, God, turn it up!
 Are you kidding?
-Living up in northern alifornia, it rains a lot, so they play the heck out of 'Riders on the Storm.'
-And when that comes on, I crank that sucker, man." (thanks, DeeTheWriter - Saint Petersburg, Russia Federation)
+Living up in northern California, it rains a lot, so they play the heck out of 'Riders on the Storm.'
+And when that comes on, I crank that sucker, man."

 When he recorded this song, Jim Morrison had already decided that he was going to leave the band and go to Paris, where he would die.
 Some of the lyrics in this song ("girl, you gotta love your man...") relate to his love for his girlfriend Pam Courson, who went with him to France.